luxonis/depthai-experiments/gen3/neural-networks/object-detection/qr-code-scanner/README.md

 ## Decoding

 Inside the `host_qr_scanner.py` code you have an option (`DECODE=True`) to also decode the QR code detected.
-Decoding is performed on the host using the OpenCV library.
+Decoding is performed on the host using the pyzbar library.

 ## Installation